MushroomObserver/developer-startup/README.md

 environment where they can contribute to the Mushroom Observer code base.
 The basic idea is to setup a virtual machine (VM) on your personal ("host") machine that is configured to serve a test version of the Mushroom Observer website and to access the code.
-It has been tested on Macintoshes as well as PCs running either Windows or Ubuntu.
 This system does require a reasonably powerful computer probably purchased in the last 3 years.

+>  :warning: The system has been tested with macOS, but we haven't yet suceeded in setting it up with Windows. **Before trying a Windows install, please get in touch with us so that we can help work through the problems.** (The notes below about Windows relate to older versions of the Developer System; they may be irrelevant to the current version.)

 If you're interested in contributing your code to MO, please also read [DEVELOPER-WORKFLOW.md][].
 Administrators/Managers should also have a